IIIF/api/source/presentation/4.0/index.md

 The purpose of the IIIF Presentation API specification is to provide a [model](model) and JSON serialization format of that model.

-It provides a document format - the IIIF Manifest - for cultural heritage organizations (and anyone else) to present objects in a standardized, interoperable fashion.
+It provides a document format---the IIIF Manifest---for cultural heritage organizations (and anyone else) to present objects in a standardized, interoperable way.
 This allows compatible software such as viewers and annotation tools to load and present complex digital objects on the web from thousands of different providers.

 **If you have existing images, audio, video and models on the web, you can easily provide IIIF Manifests for them by publishing the appropriate JSON documents.**

-The IIIF Presentation API is concerned with enabling user experiences - providing enough information to present objects in compatible software, and leaving the meaning of the objects to external descriptive metadata standards.
+The IIIF Presentation API is concerned with enabling user experiences---providing enough information to present objects in compatible software, and leaving the meaning of the objects to external descriptive metadata standards.

 This document acts as an introduction to the specification through a set of typical (but non-exhaustive) use cases.
-The model [model](model) document provides the formal specification of the terms used in this introduction.
+The [Presentation API 4.0 Properties](model) document provides the formal specification of the model and terms used in this introduction.

 ## IIIF Use cases

 1. **Artwork** - a Manifest that represents a painting, comprising a single image and accompanying display information.
 2. **Book** - a Manifest that represents a digitized bound volume made up many separate images in order.
 The IIIF model provides structural elements to indicate the chapters.
 The text of the book is made available in machine-readable form as Web Annotations.
+3. **Periodical** - a IIIF Collection that provides multiple child Collections and Manifests, representing the publication run of a newspaper over many years.
+The IIIF model provides structural elements to indicate individual articles and other elements.
-3. **45 Single** - a Manifest that represents the digitized audio from the two sides of a vinyl 7 inch record.
+4. **45 Single** - a Manifest that represents the digitized audio from the two sides of a vinyl 7 inch record.
-4. **Movie** - a Manifest that represents the digitized video of a film.
+5. **Movie** - a Manifest that represents the digitized video of a film.
 A transcript of the audio is provided as Web Annotations, and additional machine-readable files provide subtitles and captions.
-5. **Simple 3D Model** - a Manifest that publishes a single 3D model.
+6. **Simple 3D Model** - a Manifest that publishes a single 3D model.
-6. **Complex Scene** - a Manifest that publishes a complex 3D scene comprising multiple models, lights and cameras.
+7. **Complex Scene** - a Manifest that publishes a complex 3D scene comprising multiple models, lights and cameras.
-7. **Periodical** - a IIIF Collection that provides multiple child Collections and Manifests, representing the publication run of a newspaper over many years.
-The IIIF model provides structural elements to indicate individual articles and other elements.
 8. **Storytelling in 3D** - a Manifest that defines a sequence of states in a complex scene for the purposes of guiding a user through a particular experience.
-9. **Manuscript** - (integration)

 These use case were chosen as a broad sample to introduce IIIF concepts.
 Many more use cases are provided as recipes in the [IIIF Cookbook](link).